BaohaoLiao/lmeval/README.md

-# lmeval
-evaluation of langauge models
+# Evaluation of Language Models